UbiqueInnovation/oauth-native-to-browser-sessions/draft-ubique-oauth-native-to-browser-session.md

 # Token Response Extension
 Token Respone as defined in Section 3.1.3.3 of OIDC 1.0.
 [RFC https://openid.net/specs/openid-connect-core-1_0-final.html#OfflineAccess] Additionally, this draft defines the following new response parameter values and rules.

   - session_transfer_token: REQUIRED if grant_type `session_transfer` was requested, else it is omitted.
-In that case the `access_token` response parameter value MUST be omitted.
+If a session_transfer_token is included in the token response, the `access_token` response parameter value MUST be omitted.
 The session transfer token associated with the current authenticated session, it can be used to bootstrap an authenticated session of a native application into an ephemeral browser session.
-  - session_transfer_request_token: REQUIRED if scope includes `session_transfer`.
+  - session_transfer_request_token: REQUIRED if the scope includes `session_transfer`.
 If grant_type `session_transfer` was requested, a fresh session transfer request token MAY be issued for future use.
 The session transfer request token associated with the current authenticated session, can be used to request new session transfer tokens from the IdP.
 As such it is considered confidential and should be treated with similar security considerations as is the case with `refresh_tokens`

+# URI Matching Rules
+Matching the URIs to the respective redirect URLs on the IdP is done in similar fashion to the virtual server name search in NGINX.
+If the URI matches to more than one of the specified variants, the first matching variant will be chosen in the following order of priority:

+  1. the exact name
+  2. the longest wildcard name starting with an asterisk, e.g. “*.example.com”
+  3. the longest wildcard name ending with an asterisk, e.g. “mail.*”
+  4. the first matching regular expression (in order of appearance in the configuration file)

+# Authorize Request Extension
+The Authorize Request as defined in BLA.
+Addtionally, this draft defined the followng new request parameter.

+  - session_token: OPTIONAL.
+A session transfer token previously created by the IdP used to bootstrap an authenticated native application login session to an ephemeral browser session.

+The IdP MUST validate the `rp_uri` which was sent to the IdP when the client requested the STT.
+If the URI does not match according to the rule defined in RP URI Match rules (The ones from NGINX, write a new section here...), the IdP starts a new authentication flow ignoring the STT and prompting the user for login.

 # Using Session Transfer Request Tokens